A restaurant server hands couple a portable card reader with credit card in slot.

 Pros:

 No interest charges.
 There are no additional charges when you pay with cash.
-If you don’t pay off a credit card purchase within 30 days, you’ll likely pay interest (a monthly percentage charged on the amount you borrow from a creditor).
-Steering clear of interest by paying with cash can help you save money.
+If you don't pay off a credit card purchase within 30 days, you'll pay interest (a monthly percentage charged on the amount you borrow from a creditor).
+You can avoid interest by paying with cash and save a little money.

 Makes it easier to follow a budget.
 Cash can help you to stick to a budget.
 If you resolve to spend a fixed amount per week, it may be easier to stay within your limit by withdrawing that amount in cash and only paying with it.